What is Subscriber Status?

 - Use Automation Studio for regular list cleansing.

-Start Your Salesforce Marketing Cloud Career Today
+Start Your Salesforce Marketing Cloud Engagement Journey Today